 - help reduce pain and side effects associated with the chemo and radiation treatments

 Effectiveness seems to depend on the duration of the mistletoe therapy, in addition to factors relating to dosage, host tree and choice of preparation.
-The best results are claimed for its use with solid tumors.

 - No MAOI because the preparation contains tyramine, it can cause dangerously high blood pressure

 - Because mistletoe can lower blood pressure, avoid taking it with a blood pressure-lowering drug because your blood pressure could dip dangerously low under such circumstances.